Williston Basin CORE-CM

 Setting the stage for future expansion in the Williston Basin

-The goal of the Willistion Basin CORE-CM project is to set the stage for future expansion and transformation of coal and coal-based resource utilization within the Williston Basin for the production of rare-earth elements (REEs), critical minerals (CMs), and nonfuel carbon-based products.
+The goal of the Williston Basin CORE-CM project is to set the stage for future expansion and transformation of coal and coal-based resource utilization within the Williston Basin for the production of rare-earth elements (REEs), critical minerals (CMs), and nonfuel carbon-based products.
 The project will 1) assess the existing information available for resource characterization, waste streams, and technologies, and identify options for business development, innovation centers, and stakeholder engagement; 2) identify the gaps where additional research and technology development are necessary; 3) create a series of plans to provide a pathway for future phases of development; and 4) initiate stakeholder engagement.

 About the Williston Basin